swarlesbarkely/Z_cron/README.md

 Z Cron
 ===============

-* Place Z_cron in /data/media/0 then run cronsetup.sh as root

 * Sets up cron on Android.
 Tested on Galaxy Nexus 4.4.4.
 Put the scripts you want to run in the the proper folder (minutely, hourly, or daily).